karthik340/Top-10-crypto/README.md

 fetches top 10 crypto prices and market cap using band chain from coingecko <br/>
 python script is the data source that need to be uploaded to band chain<br/>
 rust script is the oracle script that need to be uploaded to band chain <br/>
+python script can take arguments from rust script